Arne Slot salutes Liverpool character after yet another late show in dramatic win over Atletico Madrid in Champions League

 "I was positively surprised by how fit he was.
 I was not surprised by the quality but it is always nice to see when a player starts how he started.
 It was a good start but only 60 minutes.

-Slot said he was unsure whether Isak will start again on Saturday at Anfield against Merseyside rivals Everton but added: "You can tell (Everton boss) David (Moyes) he is not going to play 90 minutes.
+Slot went on to say he was unsure whether Isak will start again on Saturday at Anfield against Merseyside rivals Everton but added: "You can tell (Everton boss) David (Moyes) he is not going to play 90 minutes.

 "I'm really happy he could start today.
 That's why we didn't play him against Burnley.
 He was good today and when Hugo (Ekitike) came in, he was a big factor also.